 Other Forms of Oil Investing Opportunities

-There are other forms of oil investing, such as buying mineral rights, purchasing shares of oil and gas companies, mutual funds, or EFTs.
+Other forms of oil investing include buying mineral rights, purchasing shares of oil and gas companies, mutual funds, or EFTs.

 Buying mineral rights